jsonld-java/jsonld-java/README.md

-The mechanism for loading `jarcache.json` relies on [Thread.currentThread().getContextClassLoader()](http://docs.oracle.com/javase/7/docs/api/java/lang/Thread.html#getContextClassLoader%28%29) to locate resources from the classpath - if you are running on a command line, within a framework (e.g. OSGi) or Servlet container this should normally be set correctly.
+The mechanism for loading `jarcache.json` relies on [Thread.currentThread().getContextClassLoader()](http://docs.oracle.com/javase/7/docs/api/java/lang/Thread.html#getContextClassLoader%28%29) to locate resources from the classpath - if you are running on a command line, within a framework (e.g. OSGi) or Servlet container (e.g. Tomcat) this should normally be set correctly.
 If not, try:

         ClassLoader oldContextCL = Thread.currentThread().getContextClassLoader();
         try {
             Thread.currentThread().setContextClassLoader(getClass().getClassLoader());
             JsonLdProcessor.expand(input);   // or any other JsonLd operation } finally {
-            Thread.currentThread().setContextClassLoader(oldContextCL);
+	    // Restore, in case the current thread was doing something else
+	    // with the context classloader before calling our method Thread.currentThread().setContextClassLoader(oldContextCL);
         }